L3Harris Technologies (NYSE:LHX) Price Target Increased to $223.00 by Analysts at Credit Suisse Group

-L3Harris Technologies (NYSE:LHX) had its price target raised by Credit Suisse Group from $200.00 to $223.00 in a report released on Tuesday, Price Targets.com reports.
-Credit Suisse Group currently has an outperform rating on the stock.
+L3Harris Technologies (NYSE:LHX) had its price target lifted by Credit Suisse Group from $200.00 to $223.00 in a research report sent to investors on Monday, Benzinga reports.
+They currently have an outperform rating on the stock.

-A number of other research analysts also recently issued reports on the stock.
-Cowen reaffirmed a buy rating and issued a $210.00 price objective on shares of L3Harris Technologies in a research report on Friday, February 5th.
-The Goldman Sachs Group downgraded shares of L3Harris Technologies from a buy rating to a neutral rating and set a $208.00 target price on the stock. in a research report on Thursday, April 8th.
-JPMorgan Chase & Co. downgraded shares of L3Harris Technologies from an overweight rating to a neutral rating and dropped their target price for the stock from $220.00 to $215.00 in a research report on Tuesday, December 15th.
-Morgan Stanley dropped their target price on shares of L3Harris Technologies from $235.00 to $226.00 and set an overweight rating on the stock in a research report on Monday, February 8th.
-Finally, Robert W. Baird cut shares of L3Harris Technologies from an outperform rating to a neutral rating and decreased their price objective for the company from $242.00 to $210.00 in a research note on Thursday, January 7th.
-Three research analysts have rated the stock with a hold rating and thirteen have given a buy rating to the stock.
-The company has a consensus rating of Buy and an average target price of $227.33.
+LHX has been the subject of a number of other reports.
+Cowen reissued a buy rating and issued a $210.00 target price on shares of L3Harris Technologies in a report on Friday, February 5th.
+Citigroup dropped their price target on L3Harris Technologies from $235.00 to $225.00 and set a buy rating for the company in a report on Monday, February 1st.
+The Goldman Sachs Group reiterated a neutral rating and issued a $208.00 price objective on shares of L3Harris Technologies in a research report on Wednesday, April 14th.
+Morgan Stanley decreased their price objective on L3Harris Technologies from $235.00 to $226.00 and set an overweight rating on the stock in a research report on Monday, February 8th.
+Finally, Robert W. Baird lowered L3Harris Technologies from an outperform rating to a neutral rating and reduced their price target for the stock from $242.00 to $210.00 in a research report on Thursday, January 7th.
+Three investment analysts have rated the stock with a hold rating and eleven have issued a buy rating to the stock.
+The company currently has a consensus rating of Buy and an average target price of $223.46.

-L3Harris Technologies (NYSE:LHX) last posted its earnings results on Thursday, January 28th.
+L3Harris Technologies (NYSE:LHX) last issued its earnings results on Thursday, January 28th.
 The company reported $3.14 EPS for the quarter, beating analysts’ consensus estimates of $3.09 by $0.05.
-The business had revenue of $4.66 billion for the quarter, compared to the consensus estimate of $4.89 billion.
-L3Harris Technologies had a net margin of 7.18% and a return on equity of 11.29%.
-The company’s revenue for the quarter was down 3.6% on a year-over-year basis.
-During the same quarter last year, the firm posted $2.85 EPS.
-Equities analysts expect that L3Harris Technologies will post 11.55 earnings per share for the current fiscal year.
+L3Harris Technologies had a return on equity of 11.29% and a net margin of 7.18%.
+The firm had revenue of $4.66 billion for the quarter, compared to the consensus estimate of $4.89 billion.
+During the same quarter in the previous year, the company posted $2.85 earnings per share.
+The business’s quarterly revenue was down 3.6% compared to the same quarter last year.
+Equities analysts forecast that L3Harris Technologies will post 11.55 earnings per share for the current year.

-The company also recently announced a quarterly dividend, which was paid on Friday, March 26th.
-Investors of record on Friday, March 12th were paid a $1.02 dividend.
-This is a boost from L3Harris Technologies’s previous quarterly dividend of $0.85.
-This represents a $4.08 annualized dividend and a dividend yield of 1.95%.
+The firm also recently disclosed a quarterly dividend, which was paid on Friday, March 26th.
+Investors of record on Friday, March 12th were issued a $1.02 dividend.
 The ex-dividend date was Thursday, March 11th.
-L3Harris Technologies’s payout ratio is currently 40.48%.
+This is an increase from L3Harris Technologies’s previous quarterly dividend of $0.85.
+This represents a $4.08 annualized dividend and a yield of 1.95%.
+L3Harris Technologies’s dividend payout ratio (DPR) is 40.48%.

-Institutional investors and hedge funds have recently bought and sold shares of the stock.
-Kestra Advisory Services LLC raised its position in L3Harris Technologies by 9,581.3% during the fourth quarter.
-Kestra Advisory Services LLC now owns 7,261 shares of the company’s stock worth $1,363,000 after acquiring an additional 7,186 shares during the period.
-Narwhal Capital Management raised its position in L3Harris Technologies by 27.8% during the fourth quarter.
-Narwhal Capital Management now owns 48,341 shares of the company’s stock worth $9,137,000 after acquiring an additional 10,522 shares during the period.
-Healthcare of Ontario Pension Plan Trust Fund raised its position in L3Harris Technologies by 465.6% during the fourth quarter.
-Healthcare of Ontario Pension Plan Trust Fund now owns 42,420 shares of the company’s stock worth $8,018,000 after acquiring an additional 34,920 shares during the period.
-Exchange Traded Concepts LLC acquired a new position in L3Harris Technologies during the fourth quarter worth $30,000.
-Finally, Bahl & Gaynor Inc. raised its position in L3Harris Technologies by 34.6% during the fourth quarter.
-Bahl & Gaynor Inc. now owns 196,106 shares of the company’s stock worth $37,068,000 after acquiring an additional 50,437 shares during the period.
+Several institutional investors have recently bought and sold shares of LHX.
+TD Ameritrade Investment Management LLC purchased a new position in shares of L3Harris Technologies in the fourth quarter valued at about $25,000.
+Exchange Traded Concepts LLC bought a new stake in L3Harris Technologies during the fourth quarter worth about $30,000.
+DB Wealth Management Group LLC bought a new position in shares of L3Harris Technologies in the fourth quarter worth approximately $32,000.
+Sage Private Wealth Group LLC bought a new position in shares of L3Harris Technologies in the fourth quarter worth approximately $35,000.
+Finally, Fieldpoint Private Securities LLC bought a new position in shares of L3Harris Technologies in the fourth quarter worth approximately $37,000.
 Hedge funds and other institutional investors own 80.58% of the company’s stock.

 L3Harris Technologies, Inc engages in the provision of defense and commercial technologies across air, land, sea, space and cyber domains.
 It operates through the following segments: Integrated Mission Systems; Space and Airborne Systems; Communication Systems; and Aviation Systems.
 The Integrated Mission Systems segment consists of multi-mission ISR and communication systems; integrated electrical and electronic systems for maritime platforms; and advanced electro-optical and infrared solutions.